jeishiva/design-patterns/src/main/kotlin/creational/singleton/README.md

 - **Makes unit testing harder.**
   Singletons introduce hidden dependencies, making test setup and mocking difficult unless designed carefully (e.g., using interfaces or dependency injection).

-- **Overuse leads to implicit shared state.**
-  Excessive reliance on Singletons can degrade architecture into a **global state soup**, making it harder to reason about behavior and increasing the risk of side effects.

 ---